Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.0.9 - 2017-09-07  =

+* Improved JSON-LD scheme.
+* Fix for image lightbox link.
+* FIx for json-ld description when html tags are present.
+* Fix for widget layout margin when image is used.
+* Improvements compatibility with various themes.

 = 3.0.8 - 2017-09-01  =

 * Fix for out of memory errors.